embrace-io/embrace-react-native-sdk/packages/core/scripts/setup/README.md

 `iosPodfile`: It patches the Podfile, only in < 0.6 adding the dependency.
 This is useful if the app does not have autolink for some reason.
 `patchXcodeBundlePhase`: It patches the `Bundle React Native code and images` created by React Native, adding a line to export the sourcemap to a desired path
-`addUploadBuildPhase`: It adds the `Upload Debug Symbols to Embrace` to the build phase `createEmbracePlist`: It creates a new file named `Embrace-Info.plist`, add the APPID to it and then link it to the ios project
+`addUploadBuildPhase`: It adds the `Upload Debug Symbols to Embrace` to the build phase

 ## Android